Eduherik/QR-code-component-solution/README.md

 ### Continued development

 - Well, i want to learn about CSS media query and start javascript.
-Thx.

 ## Author